ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 ### 5.1 Input records

-Input records must include the following fields of the correct types:
+Input records in a datafram must include the following fields of the correct types:

-* Unique identifier - Any
+* Reference - Any
-* Period - String in "YYYYMM" format
-* Domain group - Any
+* Question list - List of strings
 * Adjusted return - Numeric
 * Predicted value - Numeric
 * Auxiliary predicted value - Numeric
 * Standardising factor - Numeric
 * Design weight - Numeric
-* Thresholds - Numeric
+* Threshold - Numeric

+When using the SML code, it will automatically assign adjusted return (ar), predicted value (pv), auxiliary predicted value (apv) and standardising factor (sf) based on the column names in the input dataframe.
+Please see User notes for further explanations.

 Unless otherwise noted, fields must not contain Null values.
 All other fields shall be ignored.